raminux/collab.share/development-tutorials/platform-related/p-task-2.md

 It is a really handy tool to help collaboratos be engaged with the platform and also it is necessary to inform them about new updates of their account and also the platform.

-Next Task: watch remaining videos and complete the app design procedure
+Next Task: Talking about the first layout and characteristics of this platform